Annie Montague Alexander: The University of California Museum of Paleontology

 After numerous expeditions in Alaska, Alexander had amassed a large collection of both flora and fauna.
 Moved by the notion that she needed to preserve the wildlife that she saw as rapidly disappearing from the western United States, Alexander proposed and financed a new museum in California.
 The goal of the museum was to provide paleontological material to researchers on campus to further their studies as well as preserve the declining environment around them for posterity as well as cultivating an interest in natural history.

 In 1907, Alexander met Joseph Grinnell, a young scientist from Stanford who had already begun to make a name for himself in the field of zoology.
 Upon meeting Alexander he expressed his wish that the West Coast had a museum of natural history.
 Grinnell proposed a museum at Stanford but Alexander stood her ground and she pushed for a museum at the University of California, Berkeley where her passion for paleontology had flourished.
 Grinnell proposed the name Museum of Vertebrate Zoology and he was named by Alexander as the permanent choice of director.
 Grinnell held this position until he died in 1939.

 While waiting for the museum to open, Alexander embarked on more trips to Alaska with her new companion Louise Kellogg.

 In 1909, the museum opened and needed fossils.
-Merriam, Furlong, Kellogg, and Alexander headed back to Humboldt County, Nevada in search of fossils.
-They found wooly rhinoceroses, camels, mastodons, mammals, lizards, and birds.
+Merriam, Furlong, Kellogg, and Alexander headed back to Humboldt County, Nevada, in search of fossils.
+They found wooly rhinoceroses, camels, mastodons, other mammals, lizards, and birds.
 Throughout their lifetimes, Alexander and Kellogg collected nearly 7,000 specimens of birds, mammals, and amphibians for the museum.
 They also collected over 17,000 plants for the University Herbarium and contributed thousands of fossils for the UCMP.
 Alexander remained, until the end of her life, the largest donor and benefactress of the museum helping to fund and fill the museum with everything she found.

 In 1920, when Merriam left the University to become president of the Carnegie Institution, the paleontology department was merged with the geology department, displeasing both Merriam and Alexander.
 Merriam's departure from the museum angered Alexander but her dedication to the museum remained unwavering.
 She subsequently helped establish the UCMP and created an endowment for its funding.
 After Merriam's defection, Alexander continued to give money to the university but grew frustrated with the Regents that Merriam was allowed to exert control over her donations.
 She also helped finance much of the work of William Diller Matthew and his protégé George Gaylord Simpson.